joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 poetry run uvicorn src.main:app --reload
 ```

+For more details on running the backend with Uvicorn, consult the [Uvicorn Guide](docs/uvicorn-guide.md) in the project's documentation.

 Start the ARQ worker:

 ```bash
 poetry run arq src.worker.WorkerSettings
 ```

+For more details on running the ARQ worker, refer to the [ARQ Guide](docs/arq-guide.md) in the project's documentation.

 ## 🧪 Running Tests